-We all love a good beach especially, if it is a white sand beach with crystal blue water.
-That is definately what I would call paradise.
+We all love a good beach, especially if it is a white sand beach with crystal blue water.
+That is definitely what I would call paradise.
 This is one other reason why Australia is on the bucket list of so many international students.
 These exotic, breath taking beaches have international students swarming Australian universities.
 Do not get it twisted, some of us do not only move to another end of the world just to study but also in search for paradise and fun.

 Australia is a diversified country with different cultures.
-The diversity comes with a variety of food that a person can find in Australia.
+The diversity comes with a variety of food that can be found in Australia.
 Experience the Australian culture by trying the different local dishes while there.
-Instead of a doughnut, have a bite of the lamington cake which is a typical Australian pastry.
-If at all you decide to go for dinner in a restaurant, order a kangaroo steak instead of a T-born steak or lamb chops.
+Instead of a doughnut, have a bite of a lamington, which is a typical Australian cake.

 Scuba diving the Great Barrier Reef

-If you have a passion of Scuba diving ,this would be a great experience for you.
-The great Barrier Reef located in Queensland is the largest coral reef in the world .
-It has a variety of aqua species that one would not want to miss in a lifetime.
+If you have a passion for scuba diving, this would be a great experience for you.
+The Great Barrier Reef located in Queensland is the largest coral reef in the world .
+It has a variety of rare species that one would not want to miss in a lifetime.
 Thus, do not forget to pack your scuba diving suit because you could miss out on the heaven under the sea.

 Visit different cities

 While attending school, take time to visit the various cities in Australia.
 Australia does not only have beautiful cities but also top ranking cities worldwide.
 In case you have a free day or days from school, stop whatever you are doing and take a city trip.
 If you have a busy week at school, do not worry because you can still do this during the weekend.
 Besides, you will have enough time to travel around Australia while living and studying there.
 The country has five major cities namely, Sydney, Melbourne, Perth, Brisbane and Adelaide.
 Additionally, the country has other cities besides the 5 major cities that you can visit.